EMPEROR NORTON :: Bicentennial: 2018

 Emperor Norton's 200th Birthday FREE LUNCH *

 In Emperor Norton's San Francisco, the institution of the "free lunch" was a great leveler.
-Saloons like Martin & Horton's (southeast corner of Montgomery and Clay) and the Bank Exchange (southeast corner of Montgomery and Washington, in the Montgomery Block) had lunch tables where, for the price of a drink — 25 cents, at the better places — cash-poor folk like the Emperor and the most prominent reporters, editors, lawyers, politicians and bankers, alike, rubbed shoulders and were invited to help themselves to a "free" spread of salmon, roast beef, vegetables, bread and butter, etc.
+Saloons like Martin & Horton's (southeast corner of Montgomery and Clay) and the Bank Exchange (southeast corner of Montgomery and Washington, in the Montgomery Block) had lunch tables where, for the price of a drink — 25 cents, at the better places — cash-poor folk like the Emperor and the most prominent reporters, editors, lawyers, politicians and bankers, alike, rubbed shoulders and were invited to help themselves to a "free" spread of salmon, roast beef, potatoes, tomatoes, cheese, crackers, bread and butter.

 On the Emperor's 200th birthday, join us for a celebratory "free lunch" at Comstock Saloon and eat like the Emperor!